PrefectHQ/prefect/docs/tutorial/workers.md

 !!! tip "Choosing Between Workers/Work Pools and `flow.serve()`"
     The earlier section discussed the `flow.serve()` approach.
 Remember, this is an alternative to using workers and work pools.
 Both patterns have their unique advantages, so choose based on your specific orchestration requirements.

-    ☝️ If you choose worker-based execution, **the way you define deployments will be different**: deployments will be configured using Prefect's CLI and a `prefect.yaml` file, as detailed below.
+    ☝️ If you choose worker-based execution, **the way you define deployments will be slightly different**: deployments will be configured using Prefect's CLI and a `prefect.yaml` file, as detailed below.
 A serve deployment cannot be submitted to a work pool, and vice versa.

 The primary reason to use workers and work pools instead of `flows.serve()` is for __dynamic infrastructure provisioning and configuration__.
 For example, you might have a workflow that has expensive infrastructure requirements and is only run infrequently.